Several studies point to the fact that your hearing can affect your mental health. Find out how healthy hearing can keep

-Another study from the Institute of Psychogerontology in Germany found that hearing impaired individuals who used hearing aids experienced an increase their everyday productivity.
+Another study from the Institute of Psychogerontology in Germany found that hearing-impaired individuals who used hearing aids experienced an increase in their everyday productivity.
 Individuals that used their hearing aids when doing diverse tasks reported feeling more satisfied with their device.

 Hearing Aids for Different Tasks

 Many may think that it’s okay to only access a hearing aid when it’s absolutely necessary, but getting in the habit of using it for several tasks can make you appreciate how useful it is!

 There are also a variety of hearing aids suited for different tasks.
 Visually Guided Hearing Aids amplify sounds from areas in your field of vision and hearing aid microsystems are miniature, non-invasive devices that only need to be removed for recharging or replacement.